Mongolian People's Party retains strong parliament majority

 Mongolian People’s Party retains strong parliament majorityNew

 ULAANBAATAR, Mongolia (AP) — Preliminary election results show the Mongolian People’s Party retaining a strong parliamentary majority.
-The election commission reported the MPP won 62 of 76 seats and the main opposition Democratic Party won 11..
-Wednesday’s election was held as the landlocked U.S. ally sandwiched between Russia and China seeks to retain its democratic traditions amid economic woes.
-Voters maintained strict social distancing in the country that has had considerable success in fending off the coronavirus.
-All of its 215 recorded cases were imported and no one has died.
+The election commission reported the MPP won 62 of 76 seats and the main opposition Democratic Party won 11.
+Voters in the young democracy appeared to reward the current government for its general competence in governance and its deft handling of the coronavirus.
+Mongolia moved swiftly to close its borders in January to prevent the virus from spreading into its territory.
+It has counted just 216 cases of COVID-19 as of Thursday, all of them imported, and no one has died.
+Economic malaise, corruption and weak public services were the main concerns of voters in the landlocked country that is a U.S. ally sandwiched between Russia and China.